 Having no formal art training, the 1000 Islands and growing up in a home where arts and crafts were common place were extremely influential.

-Now that I live in Ottawa with my wife Tracy we enjoy the Rideau River and Canal.
-We live in the downtown area beautifully situated between the Rideau River and the Rideau Canal.
+I now live in Gananoque with my wife Tracy and we enjoy the Rideau River and the 1000 Islands - the best of both water systems.
+Canal.
 Throughout the summer months we spend it at our cottage on Clear Lake, part of the Rideau River System enjoying nature at its best.
-In the Fall we often head to the East Coast where our two lovely daughters both go to University, one in Halifax and one in the Annapolis Valley.
+Our two daughters have also moved and both are now living in Calgary which opens up the entire west coast for our exploration.

 The Rideau Canal System is a series of lift locks, 45 to be exact, that join several lakes between Canada's Capital City, Ottawa and Kingston, the formal Capital of Canada.
 It was built roughly 170 years ago as a military supply route.
 Apart from the history of this water way, the system is home to many forms of wildlife, including White Tail Deer, Beaver, Muskrat, Fox, Skunk, Raccoon, Porcupine and others as well as Loons, Great Blue Heron, Osprey, many Hawks and Owls.
 In other words the Rideau is full of inspiration for an artist that enjoys nature and landscapes.